 Tea-lights are cheap and small but are just as dangerous as other candles, so treat them with the same caution.

 The little metal pots that tea-lights come in can get very hot.
 They can melt through plastic and have the potential to start a house fire.

 Never leave a lit tea-light unattended – even for a few seconds.

-Oil lamps don’t drip hot wax, but they do contain liquid that can go on fire.
+While oil lamps don’t drip hot wax, they do contain liquid that can go on fire.

 - Keep them away from other heat sources, like radiators and fire places

 - Keep your spare oil in a proper bottle, away from heat and children

 - Keep the wick properly trimmed